-- 3. When Should a Suspect Contact an Attorney to Conduct a PFI?
+- 3. When should I contact an attorney to conduct a PFI?

-A pre-file investigation is when a criminal defense lawyer or law firm investigates allegations of criminal conduct, on behalf of a client, before formal charges get filed.
+A pre-file investigation is when a criminal defense lawyer or law firm investigates allegations of criminal conduct against you before formal charges get filed.
 The term “pre-file” is used because the investigation takes place before the official filing of charges.

 During this investigation, the defense attorney or firm may: